adrian154/sqlite-browser/README.md

 # sqlite-browser

-View and manipulate SQLite databases in your web browser
+View and manipulate SQLite databases in your web browser.

+# Features

+- sqlite console
+- table view